 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Hudsons Bay's score of 23 is lower than 80% of the industry.
+Hudsons Bay's score of 28 is higher than 50% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2020, Hudson's Bay reported total carbon emissions of approximately 54,188,000 kg CO2e.
-This marked a significant reduction from 2019, when emissions were about 65,994,000 kg CO2e, and from 2018, which saw emissions of approximately 76,302,000 kg CO2e.
-The data indicates a downward trend in emissions over these years, showcasing the company's commitment to reducing its carbon footprint.
-While specific details regarding Scope 1, 2, or 3 emissions were not disclosed, the overall reduction in emissions reflects Hudson's Bay's efforts towards sustainability.
-However, there are no documented reduction targets or climate pledges available, which suggests that while the company is making progress in reducing emissions, it may not have formalised commitments or industry-standard targets such as those set by the Science Based Targets initiative (SBTi).
-Overall, Hudson's Bay's emissions data highlights a positive trajectory in their climate impact, although further transparency regarding specific reduction initiatives and targets would enhance their sustainability profile.
+This marked a reduction from 2019, when emissions were about 65,994,000 kg CO2e, and from 2018, which saw emissions of approximately 76,302,000 kg CO2e.
+The data indicates a downward trend in emissions over these years, although specific details regarding the scopes of emissions (Scope 1, 2, or 3) were not disclosed.
+Despite the reductions, Hudson's Bay has not set specific reduction targets or commitments through initiatives such as the Science Based Targets initiative (SBTi) or other climate pledges.
+The absence of formal reduction targets suggests that while the company is making progress in reducing emissions, it may not yet have established a comprehensive framework for future commitments.
+The emissions data is not cascaded from any parent organization, indicating that Hudson's Bay is reporting its own figures independently.
+Overall, while Hudson's Bay has demonstrated a commitment to reducing its carbon footprint, further transparency regarding its climate strategies and future goals would enhance its sustainability profile.